Going to The Dentist During Coronavirus Pandemic

 - scale and polish

-If you have COVID-19 but are in need of dental treatments, speak with your doctors on how they can help you and if you can get a referral to a dentist.
+If you have COVID-19 but are in need of dental treatments, speak with your doctors about how they can help you and if you can get a referral to a dentist.

 Dental Treatments That are Allowed: